What to Expect

 FIC: No Systematic Age Segregation

 One of the biggest distinctions of an FIC is the absence of age-graded ministries.
 We teach for all ages.
 Our Pastor/Elders work to make sure that the teaching is clear enough for the youngest believers and challenging enough for those who are mature in the faith.
-We offer classes for ages three and under, when the child turns four the child will worship along the family.
+We understand that most children will not comprehend every sermon or teaching which is why we give parents discussion questions based off the sermon that are geared on a child's level to help parents disciple throughout the week at home.
+We emphasize family worship and the biblical importance of it for both the family and the church as a whole.

 DID WE SKIP THE INVITATION?